YasirAzhari/Product-Listing/README.md

 ## Addition

 This is also the solo project for my application to chingu.io.
-I don't really intend to pursue frontened development but this is the only complete and hosted project I have as of right now.
+I don't really intend to pursue frontened development but this is the only complete and hosted SOLO project I have as of right now.